soorajTharayil/digital-wallet-api/INTERVIEW_PREPARATION_Q&A.md

 ### Q1: Can you explain the overall architecture of this Digital Wallet API?

+The Digital Wallet API is built using Laravel’s standard structure.
+I’ve organized the project so that each part has a clear responsibility.
+Models handle the database, controllers handle API requests, and services contain the main business logic like transactions or fraud checks.
+I’ve also used middleware for things like authentication and rate-limiting.
+Overall, the system is clean, modular, and easy to maintain because every layer has its own job

 **Answer:**
 The Digital Wallet API follows Laravel's MVC (Model-View-Controller) architecture pattern, adapted for a RESTful API: